Surface runoff: Infiltration excess overland flow

 This occurs when the rate of rainfall on a surface exceeds the rate at which water can infiltrate the ground, and any depression storage has already been filled.
 This is also called Hortonian overland flow (after Robert E. Horton), or unsaturated overland flow.
 This more commonly occurs in arid and semi-arid regions, where rainfall intensities are high and the soil infiltration capacity is reduced because of surface sealing, or in urban areas where pavements prevent water from infiltrating.

 Saturation excess overland flow

 When the soil is saturated and the depression storage filled, and rain continues to fall, the rainfall will immediately produce surface runoff.
 The level of antecedent soil moisture is one factor affecting the time until soil becomes saturated.
 This runoff is called saturation excess overland flow, saturated overland flow, or Dunne runoff.

 Antecedent soil moisture

 Soil retains a degree of moisture after a rainfall.
 This residual water moisture affects the soil's infiltration capacity.
 During the next rainfall event, the infiltration capacity will cause the soil to be saturated at a different rate.
 The higher the level of antecedent soil moisture, the more quickly the soil becomes saturated.
 Once the soil is saturated, runoff occurs.
-Therefore, surface runoff is a significantly factor in the controlling of soil moisture after medium and low intensity storms.
+Therefore, surface runoff is a significant factor in the controlling of soil moisture after medium and low intensity storms.